Steve Wilstein

-Steve Wilstein (born September 1, 1948) is an American sportswriter, author and photographer.
+Steve Wilstein (born September 1, 1948) is an American sportswriter, book author and photographer.

-Wilstein reported Mark McGwire’s use of the testosterone booster androstenedione during the home run race in 1998, the first news story to expose and corroborate the use of anabolic steroids in baseball.
-Wilstein’s stories and columns led to revelations that resulted in Congressional hearings, drug-testing in the major leagues for the first time, a U.S. Food and Drug Administration (FDA) ban on androstenedione, and the federal Anabolic Steroid Control Act of 2004.
-His work was cited as pivotal by former Sen. George Mitchell in his 2007 report to the commissioner of baseball on steroids in the sport, after a 20-month probe, and was chronicled in the books Game of Shadows and Juicing the Game, and detailed in the ESPN the Magazine series, “Who Knew?”
+Wilstein reported Mark McGwire's use of the testosterone booster androstenedione during the home run race in 1998, the first news story to expose and corroborate the use of anabolic steroids in baseball.
+Wilstein's stories and columns led to revelations that resulted in Congressional hearings, drug-testing in the major leagues for the first time, a U.S. Food and Drug Administration (FDA) ban on androstenedione, and the federal Anabolic Steroid Control Act of 2004.
+His work was cited as pivotal by former Senator George J. Mitchell in his 2007 report to the commissioner of baseball on steroids in the sport, after a twenty-month probe, and was chronicled in the books Game of Shadows and Juicing the Game, and detailed in the ESPN The Magazine series, "Who Knew?"

 In 2009, the Seattle chapter of the Baseball Writers' Association of America nominated Wilstein for the Hall of Fame's J.G.
 Taylor Spink award "for meritorious contributions to baseball writing".
-In 2010, Wilstein was featured in filmmaker Ken Burns' PBS baseball documentary, "The Tenth Inning".
-In 2021, Wilstein was featured in the podcast series “Crushed” by “Religion of Sports.”
+In 2010, Wilstein was featured in filmmaker Ken Burns's PBS baseball documentary, "The Tenth Inning".
+In 2021, Wilstein was featured in the podcast series Crushed by "Religion of Sports".

-Wilstein is the author of "The AP Sports Writing Handbook", which is used as a primary text in many college journalism classes.
-Wilstein continues to provide commentary about developments in the “Steroid Era,” although he retired from the AP in 2005.
+Wilstein is the author of The AP Sports Writing Handbook, which is used as a primary text in many college journalism classes.
+Wilstein continues to provide commentary about developments in the "Steroid Era", although he retired from the AP in 2005.

 Major League Baseball's "Steroid Era"

-The use of steroids by players had been only hinted at until Wilstein’s story on August 21, 1998, when McGwire and the Chicago Cubs’ Sammy Sosa were closing in on Roger Maris’ 1961 record of 61 homers in one season—a chase that captivated the country.
-After Wilstein saw the bottle of androstenedione in McGwire’s open locker while covering the chase, McGwire first denied using it, then admitted he’d been taking it for more than a year when confronted by Wilstein’s colleague at the AP, Nancy Armour.
+The use of steroids by players had been only hinted at until Wilstein’s story on August 21, 1998, when McGwire and the Chicago Cubs' Sammy Sosa were closing in on Roger Maris's 1961 record of sixty-one homers in one season – a chase that captivated the country.
+After Wilstein saw the bottle of androstenedione in McGwire's open locker while covering the chase, McGwire first denied using it, then admitted he had been taking it for more than a year when confronted by Wilstein's colleague at the AP, Nancy Armour.
 McGwire commented, "Everybody that I know in the game of baseball uses the same stuff I use."

 Wilstein's story focused on the disparity of steroid rules in different sports.
-Andro, sold at the time as an over-the-counter supplement that boosted testosterone levels, was allowed in baseball but not in the Olympics, the NFL, pro tennis and all US NCAA college sports.
+Andro, sold at the time as an over-the-counter supplement that boosted testosterone levels, was allowed in baseball but not in the Olympics, the NFL, pro tennis and all U.S. NCAA college sports.
 Shot putter Randy Barnes, the 1996 Olympic gold medalist and world record-holder, had recently drawn a lifetime ban for using andro, reported Wilstein, who had written extensively about steroids in the Olympics since the mid-1980s.